 2. Representing the diverse communities in which we operate by increasing the diversity of our Leadership:

 a.
 By the end of 2025 McDonald’s expects to increase representation of historically underrepresented groups3 in leadership roles (Senior Director and above) located in the U.S. to 35%.4

 b.
 By the end of 2025 McDonald’s expects to increase representation of women in leadership roles globally (Senior Director and above) to 45%.5

 In setting these goals, we leveraged data to understand where we are currently, and where we want to be in the future.
-This included a review of internal and external data, including labor and census talent availability statistics, industry EEO-1 data, consumer insights, customer trends and expected demographic changes in the next 10 years.
+This included a review of internal and external data, including labor and census talent availability statistics, industry EEO-1 data, consumer insights, customer trends and expected demographic changes over the next 10 years.
 These insights made it clear that we need to strengthen our representation to better reflect the communities and customers we serve.